-To Install the Directory Management Console Out of the Box
+To Install the Sync Management Console Out of the Box

-- 1. Download and install the servlet container.
-For example, download apache-tomcat-<version>.zip from http://tomcat.apache.org/, and then unzip this file in a location of your choice. - 2.
-Set the appropriate Apache Tomcat environment variables.
-The setclasspath.sh and catalina.sh files are in the tomcat bin directory.
+1. Download and install the servlet container.
+For example, download apache-tomcat-<version>.zip from http://tomcat.apache.org/, and then unzip this file in a location of your choice.